AydaFox/ayda-news-app/README.md

 ## Description

-This is my front end project to create a working app that allows users to view and interact with news articles, similar in functionality to how sites like Reddit work.
+This is my front-end project to create a working app that allows users to view and interact with news articles, similar in functionality to how sites like Reddit work.

 On this app you wil be able to:
 1. Browse a list of news articles